FP-22-23/java-term-project-grnln/README.md

 - C1: Default constructor.
 Creates a Stages object with an empty stage list.
 - C2: Constructor with a parameter of type `Collection`<`Stage`>.
 Creates a Stages object with the stages in the collection.
+- C3: Constructor with a parameter of type `Stream `<`Stage`>.
+Creates a Stages object with the stages in the stream.

 **Equality criterion**: Two Stages objects are equals if their stage lists are equals.